 But in order to succeed as a writer, you need to carve out a niche for yourself.
 And now I’ve found mine.
 We Are Not Labels was published on 20.07.2017.
 This first in a long series of essays on gender and race.

 Then I changed my mind.
 You can check out my thinking these days in Labels and Charlottesville.

 This online platform dedicates itself to the quality of women living a fearless life after fifty.

 Kitten Heels is about how I transformed myself from corporate lawyer to writer.
 And why it would have been impossible to write my novel, The Dancing Girl and the Turtle, at any age other than the one I am now: 57.
 Published by Fiftiness on 29.06.2017 and republished with permission on my blog.

-As my 60th birthday came and went, I guess I won’t be writing any more essays about being 50.
+As my 60th birthday has since come and gone, I guess I won’t be writing any more essays about being 50.

 Blessed Are the Cheesemakers is a guest blog post (published 26.01.2017) that I wrote at the request of Femflection.com founder Anja Uitdehaag.
 She asked me to report on the Women’s March in Amsterdam.
 My first attempt at political essays.
 Here’s my take on the Women’s March and my own slow transformation from apathetic sideliner to activist.

 Ping-Pong: The Editing Process is a joint blog post for my publisher Linen Press.
 Director Lynn Michell and I talk about the editing process.
 Read how we transformed The Dancing Girl and the Turtle from a promising manuscript into a polished novel.
 (She was Ping and I was Pong.
 Or the other way around, I forget.)
 Published 23.01.2017.